CCPM-IO/.github/CONTRIBUTING.md

 #### Reviewing Pull Requests

-We expect that lab members will participate in requested review of pull requests.
+We expect that team members will participate in requested review of pull requests.
 See the checklist below on how to facilitate code review.
 As a reviewer, you are responsible for making sure that all checklist guidelines are followed.

 ### Code Review Checklist

-- [ ] **Pride:** We expect lab members to sign their code via commits attributable to a user.
+- [ ] **Pride:** We expect team members to sign their code via commits attributable to a user.
   Each commit must be attributed to a recognized user.

 - [ ] **Licensing:** A LICENSE file is in the root of the repository.